 Member of the Congressional Biotechnology Caucus, the Congressional Dairy Caucus, the Congressional Chicken Caucus, the Congressional Pollinator Protection Caucus, the Rural Caucus, and the Zoo and Aquarium Caucus.

 Introduced the Renewable Fuel Standard Elimination Act (H.R.
-703).
-The RFS Elimination Act eliminates the RFS and makes ethanol compete in the free market.
+1314).
+The RFS Elimination Act eliminates the federal ethanol mandate and makes ethanol compete in the free market.

 Introduced the Renewable Fuel Standard Reform Act (H.R.
-704), which eliminates corn-based ethanol requirements, caps the amount of ethanol that can be blended into conventional gasoline at 10 percent, and requires the EPA to set cellulosic biofuels levels at production levels.
-The RFS Reform Act is supported by a diverse group of over 50 organizations.
+1315), which eliminates corn-based ethanol requirements, caps the amount of ethanol that can be blended into conventional gasoline at 10 percent, and requires the EPA to set cellulosic biofuels levels at production levels.
+The RFS Reform Act is bipartisan bill, and has the support of more than 50 diverse organizations.